chrizztus/tesseract-ios/README.md

 `- (void)progressUpdate:(NSUInteger)progress`

-Function that will be called on progress update during recognizing
+Function that will be called on progress update during recognizing. progress range is [0...100]